immense/Remotely/README.md

 ## Build Instructions (GitHub)
 GitHub Actions allows you to build and deploy Remotely for free from their cloud servers.
 The definitions for the build processes are located in `/.github/workflows/` folder.

-After forking the repo, it's recommended that you use the `release` branch to deploy the server.
-The deployment sections are uncommented in `release`, but they are commented out and won't run in `master`.

-Refer to the instructions in the workflow YML files.
+After forking the repo, follow the instructions in the workflow YML file for configuring GitHub Secrets, then run the workflow.

 ## Build Instructions (Windows 10)
 The following steps will configure your Windows 10 machine for building the Remotely server and clients.